peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

  <a name='H3DU.GraphicsPath_GraphicsPath_getCurves'></a>
 ### GraphicsPath#getCurves([flatness])

-Gets an object for the curves described by this path.
+Gets a <a href="H3DU.Curve.md">curve evaluator object</a> for the curves described by this path.
-The resulting object can be used to retrieve the points that lie on the path or as a parameter for one of the <a href="H3DU.CurveEval.md">H3DU.CurveEval</a> methods, in the
-<a href="CurveTube.md">CurveTube</a> class, or any other class that
-accepts parametric curves.

 The return value doesn't track changes to the path.

 #### Parameters